 Do you always wait for the eleventh hour to pay your taxes?

 Just because 31st March is the last date to pay your taxes does not mean you cannot plan your taxes in advance.
-You can start planning your tax saving investments in December itself as it will give you enough breathing space to evaluate and make the right choice.
+You can start your tax-saving investment plan in December itself as it will give you enough breathing space to evaluate and make the right choice.

 December is a good time to review the salary or business income you have earned for the year, estimate the income in the coming months, and consider potential sources of additional income so that you have a clear idea of your tax liability.